savannabits/entrust/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/cc4af966-809b-4fbc-b8b2-bb2850e6711e/small.png)](https://insight.sensiolabs.com/projects/cc4af966-809b-4fbc-b8b2-bb2850e6711e)

-Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel 6**.
+Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel 6,7 and 8**.

 If you are looking for the Laravel 4 version, take a look [Branch 1.0](https://github.com/Savannabits/entrust/tree/1.0).
 It contains the latest entrust version for Laravel 4.